jeremy-serenne/twitch-chat-manager/README.md

-# Next versions' steps
+# Next steps
-:warning: MIGRATION Soon - Use real db instead of Replit, use docker, host on a free (or not) server.

 # Backlog
 - clean code and split it in new files
 - add comments and add args type everywhere
 - add daily msgs
 - replace console with web interface
-- add customer trigger for a chat
+- add custom trigger for a chat